 How does DNB handle antecedents in an assessment?

-Antecedents may impact our opinion on someone's propriety and, in some cases, on someone's fitness, or they may provide reasonable grounds for reassessment, but this is not a matter of course.
+Antecedents may impact our opinion on someone's propriety and, in some cases, on someone's fitness, or they may provide reasonable grounds for reassessment.
 Only the most severe category of criminal antecedents, such as a recent conviction for insider trading, will immediately lead us to express the opinion that someone's propriety is no longer beyond doubt.
 In all other cases, we will weigh the antecedent, considering various factors, including:

 - extent and timing of disclosure